Roblox/creator-docs/content/en-us/workspace/streaming.md

    end)

    -- Flicker loop
-   RunService.Heartbeat:Connect(function()
-   	heartbeatCount += 1
-   	if heartbeatCount > 5 then
-   		heartbeatCount = 0
+   while true do
    	for light in flickerSources do light.Brightness = 8 + random:NextNumber(-0.4, 0.4)
    	end

-   	end
+   	task.wait(0.05)
    end)
    ```